dzfrias/nvim-classy/README.md

 ### ClassyUnconceal
 This command wipes every conceal set by nvim-classy from the buffer.

+### ClassyToggleConceal
+Toggles concealing for the individual class under the cursor.

 ## Configuration
 The behavior of nvim-classy can be fully customized.